 A Special Note to Our Corporate Participants

 - You can go through the CFP process as outlined above and the NERCOMP program committee will determine acceptance to the program.
-If your proposal is accepted by the program committee, your session will NOT be considered sponsored content and NO fee will apply to participate in the program.
+If your proposal is accepted by the program committee, NO fee will apply to participate in the program.
 These session slots are highly competitive, and only the highest quality, most relevant, "thought leader" sessions will be accepted.
-Other corporate sponsorships are available for this event and a liaison from our corporate team will reach out to you with other opportunities to invest in the conference.
+Other corporate sessions are available for this event and a liaison from our corporate team will reach out to you with other opportunities to invest in the conference.

-- You can contact [email protected] to purchase a sponsored content session and will receive special instructions about how to submit your session details.
-These sessions will be integrated into the conference program with all other sessions, and will also include a "sponsored content" label (or similar language).
+- You can contact [email protected] to purchase an Industry Insights session and will receive special instructions about how to submit your session details.
+These sessions will be integrated into the conference program with all other sessions, and will also include an Industry Led session type .
 This label is necessary to be transparent about the nature of how the session was picked for the program.
 Limited opportunities are available.